Descanonge/filefinder/docs/source/pattern.rst

 =============

 The optional flag ``:opt`` marks the group as an optional part of the pattern.
-In effect, it appends a ``?`` to the group regular expression.
+It can be thought as appending a ``?`` to the group regular expression.
 It does not affect the group in other ways.

+For instance, ``A%(param:fmt=d).txt`` would match "A.txt", "A0.txt", etc.
+If the group is not present, its match will be an empty string.

 .. _rgx: